albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 $\tau_{ij}(t+1)=(1-\rho)\cdot\tau_{ij}(t)+\rho\cdot\tau_{ij}(0)$

-**Global**: Whel all ants have completed their paths, the length $L$ of the shortest path is found and **only the pheromone levels of the shortest path are updated**.
+**Global**: When all ants have completed their paths, the length $L$ of the shortest path is found and **only the pheromone levels of the shortest path are updated**.

 $\tau_{ij}(t+1)=(1-\rho)\cdot\tau_{ij}(t)+\frac{\rho}{L}$

 #### How can you apply Ant Colony Optimization for shortest-path problems and TSP?

-* Distribute m ants on random nodes
+* Distribute $m$ ants on random nodes
 * Initial pheromone levels are equal for all edges and inversely proportional to the number of nodes times the estimated length of the optimal path. $\tau(0)=\frac{1}{n\cdot L^*}$

 #### Can you mention some of the main variants of ACO?

-* Ant Colony Systems (ACS): Has stronger explotiation, only the best ants can update the pheromone.
+* Ant Colony Systems (ACS): Has stronger exploitation, only the best ants can update the pheromone.
 * Max-Min AS (MMAS): Only best ants can update the pheromone, with max and min values.
 More explorative.
 * Elitist Pheromone Updates: Best ants add pheromone proportional to path quality
 * Fast Ant System (FANT): only one ant, $\beta=0$, no evaporation.
 * Antabu: local search based on tabu search.
-* AS-Rank: only best ants update and elitist pheromone update§.
+* AS-Rank: only best ants update and elitist pheromone update.

 #### What are the main steps of Continuous Ant Colony Optimization?